Alamofire/Alamofire/Documentation/AdvancedUsage.md

 > `URLSessionConfiguration` is **not** the recommended location to set `Authorization` or `Content-Type` headers.
 Instead, add them to `Request`s using the provided `headers` APIs, using `ParameterEncoder`s, or a `RequestAdapter`.

-> As Apple states in their [documentation](https://developer.apple.com/documentation/foundation/urlsessionconfiguration), mutating `URLSessionConfiguration` properties after the instance has been added to a `URLSession`, or used to initialize an Alamofire `Session`, has no effect.
+> As Apple states in their [documentation](https://developer.apple.com/documentation/foundation/urlsessionconfiguration), mutating `URLSessionConfiguration` properties after the instance has been added to a `URLSession` (or, in Alamofire’s case, used to initialize a`Session`) has no effect.

 ### Session Delegate
+TBD.

 ### `startRequestsImmediately`

-By default, `Session` will call `resume()` on all `Request`s as soon as they’ve add at least one response handler.
-Setting it to `false` requires that all `Request`s have `resume()` called manually.
+By default, `Session` will call `resume()` on a `Request` as soon as it has added at least one response handler.
+Setting `startRequestsImmediately` to `false` requires that all `Request`s have `resume()` called manually.

 ```swift
 let session = Session(startRequestsImmediately: false)
 ```

-### `Session`’s `DispatchQueue`s
+### A `Session`’s `DispatchQueue`s

-By default, `Session` instances use a single `DispatchQueue` for all asynchronous work, including the `underlyingQueue` of the `URLSession`’s `delegate` `OperationQueue`, for all `URLRequest` creation, all response serialization work, and all internal `Session` and `Request` state mutation.
+By default, `Session` instances use a single `DispatchQueue` for all asynchronous work.
+This includes the `underlyingQueue` of the `URLSession`’s `delegate` `OperationQueue`, for all `URLRequest` creation, all response serialization work, and all internal `Session` and `Request` state mutation.
 If performance analysis shows a particular bottleneck around `URLRequest` creation or response serialization, `Session` can be provided with separate `DispatchQueue`s for each area of work.

 ```swift
 let rootQueue = DispatchQueue(label: "com.app.session.rootQueue")